GRANT reference

 REINDEXordersfG

-Grant column level permissions#
+Grant column level permissions for entire database

-GRANT SELECT TO john;
+GRANT SELECT ON ALL TABLES TO john;

 permissiontable_namecolumn_namegrant_optionorigin